 Welcome

-Hi, I'm Steve - a gameplay designer and programmer currently producing quests and other content for the MMORPG Brighter Shores, working at Fen Research.
-You can find more of my work on my GitHub or learn more about me and my background here.
+Hi, I'm Steve - a game developer currently producing quests and other content for the MMORPG Brighter Shores, working at Fen Research.
+I've been working on games professionally since 2020, starting out in the world of Serious Games with a focus on interaction design and player experience.
+Alongside my professional work, I build C++ engines, editors and gameplay systems to explore game design from the technical side.
+You can learn more about me and my background here.

 I'd love to network with fellow game enthusiasts and professionals.
 Please feel free to reach out via e-mail or on social media (links above).